heatmiser/workshops/exercises/ansible_auto_satellite/1-compliance/README.md

 ![login screen](images/1-compliance-aap2-Satellite_login.png)

--   You will see the Satellite dashboard when you login
+-   After entering the username and password on the login page, you will see the Satellite dashboard.

 ![satellite_dash](images/1-compliance-aap2-Satellite_Dashboard.png)